Collapse of rotating massive stars leading to black hole formation and energetic supernovae: Introduction

 At the final evolution stage of massive stars, their iron cores become gravitationally unstable and collapse.
 After the core bounce due to the formation of a proto-neutron star, a shock wave is formed on its surface and propagates outward.
 The shock wave then stalls primarily because of the photodissociation of heavy (iron-group) nuclei in the infalling matter swept by the shock.
 In the standard neutrino-driven delayed-explosion scenario, the shock is revived by the heating of neutrinos emitted by the proto-neutron star~(e.g., \citealt{Janka2012b}).

-If the collapsing star has a very compact core, the proto-neutron star is likely to collapse into a black hole with no successful shock revival due to the strong ram pressure by the matter infall~(e.g., \citealt{Oconnor2011apr}).
+If the collapsing star has a very compact core, the proto-neutron star is likely to collapse into a black hole with no successful shock revival due to the strong ram pressure by the matter infall~(e.g., \citealt{Oconnor2011apr}; but see \citealt{Burrows2019}).
 Even in this case, there is a possibility of the explosion if a massive disk is formed around the black hole due to the rotation of the progenitor star.
 In the disk, the magnetorotational instability (MRI) could amplify the magnetic field, developing a turbulent state inside the disk (e.g., \citealt{Balbus1991a}).
 The turbulent motion then induces an effective viscosity in the disk, which governs the evolution of the disk through the angular momentum transport and heating.
 The viscous heating rate is estimated by

-where $M_\mathrm{BH}$ is the mass of the black hole, $M_\mathrm{disk}$ and $r_\mathrm{disk}$ are the mass and typical radius of the disk, $c_s$ is the sound speed, $\Omega$ is the local angular velocity, and we assumed a Kerlerian rotation and the Shakura-Sunyaev-type alpha-viscosity model for the kinetic viscous coefficient $\nu=\alpha_\mathrm{vis}c_s H$ \citep{Shakura1973a} with the disk scale height $H=c_s/\Omega$. $\alpha_\mathrm{vis}$ is the so-called alpha parameter, which is likely to be of order $10^{-2}$ in the presence of MRI turbulence (e.g., \citealt{Balbus:1998ja,Hawley:2013lga,Suzuki:2013rka,Shi:2015mvh,kiuchi2018a}).
+where $M_\mathrm{BH}$ is the mass of the black hole, $M_\mathrm{disk}$ and $r_\mathrm{disk}$ are the mass and typical radius of the disk, $c_s$ is the sound speed, and $\Omega$ is the local angular velocity.
+Equation~(\ref{eq1}) is a radially integrated form of viscous heating rate per unit area.
+See, e.g., \cite{Frank2002}.
+Here, we assumed a Keplerian rotation and the Shakura-Sunyaev-type alpha-viscosity model for the kinetic viscous coefficient $\nu=\alpha_\mathrm{vis}c_s H$ \citep{Shakura1973a} with the disk scale height $H=c_s/\Omega$. $\alpha_\mathrm{vis}$ is the so-called alpha parameter, which is likely to be of order $10^{-2}$ in the presence of MRI turbulence (e.g., \citealt{Balbus:1998ja,Hawley:2013lga,Suzuki:2013rka,Shi:2015mvh,kiuchi2018a,Held:2022gds}).
 Accretion disks formed around black holes in the collapsar scenario \citep{Macfadyen1999} often become a neutrino-dominated accretion disk (e.g., \citealt{Kohri:2002kz,DiMatteo:2002iex}) in which internal energy generated by the viscous heating is released primarily by the neutrino emission.
-However, the latest studies for the systems of a black hole and a compact accretion disk have shown that in the late stage of the viscous evolution, the neutrino cooling late drops due to the viscous angular momentum transport and subsequent expansion of the disk \citep{Fernandez2013a,Just2015a,Fujibayashi2020a,Fujibayashi2020b,Just2022mar}.
+However, the latest studies for the systems of a black hole and a compact accretion disk have shown that in the late stage of the viscous evolution, the neutrino cooling rate drops due to the viscous angular momentum transport and subsequent expansion of the disk \citep{Fernandez2013a,Just2015a,Fujibayashi2020a,Fujibayashi2020b,Just2022jan}.
 In such a stage, the viscous heating can be used for launching a strong outflow from the disk in a viscous timescale estimated by